Electrisoma/Jupiters-PZ-Graphical-Asset-Hub/README.md

 # Jupiters-PZ-Graphical-Asset-Hub
-This is my Repo of graphic assets I have made for my Project Zomboid mods.
+This is my repository of graphic assets I have made for my Project Zomboid mods.

 Feel free to download and use anything in here!